 FEU-Cavite has been granted the permit to offer pre-school, grade school and high school under its Basic Education Department and various college programs under its Higher Education Department.
+Starting this current S.Y., FEU-Cavite also opened its Senior High School program in response to the K-12.
 Over the past few years, it continuous to improve as among the most preferred school's in Cavite and nearby localities.